rbisewski/fortuna/README.md

 This is primarily meant to be a simple experiment and not necessarily a production worthy system.

 Since the entire point of using an LLM is because you want super-human capabilities, this type of system would be applicable only in certain situations.
 When dealing with problem of data discovery, it might be nice to obtain data from a number of sources all at once, or examine a large pool of potential sources and prototype easily.
+Another issue is that data is found is a large variety of formats and so it would be nice to standardize this somehow and offer an omni-interface for ease-of-use.

-This problem is interesting since it demonstrates the scope of what is required for an LLM-based system to produce a useful result.
+These problems are interesting since it demonstrates the scope of what is required for an LLM-based system to produce a useful result.

 A possible architecture for a production-worthy system, plus some ways to extend it, would be as follows: